ThePrimeagen/dev-prod-2/lessons/04-tools/D-neovim.md

 ## Lets start with your editor
-Now i am going to show you around neovim, not because you are going to use neovim, but its good understand just how hackable it is and perhaps you will be willing to try it
+Now i am going to show you around neovim, not because you are going to use neovim, or that i am trying to convince you to use neovim.
+You should use neovim because you want to explore other ways of editing.
+Also, its good understand just how hackable it is and perhaps you will be willing to try it

 <br>
 <br>